-- A dedicated Pay Equity newsletter with updates and information
+- A regular newsletter is circulated to workplaces with updates and information

 - A qualification assessment team

-- A searchable list of equivalent and non-equivalent qualifications on our website that is being continuously updated as assessments are complete
+- A list of equivalent and non-equivalent qualifications on our website that is being regularly updated as assessments are complete

 - Training solutions to fill any gaps your staff may have

 How did Careerforce sort out the equivalency process for overseas nursing qualifications?

 NZQA set the rules and audit/monitor Careerforce and they’re very strict about it.
 NZQA have assessed the qualified nurses and said that nursing degrees from the 5 countries (Australia, South Africa, the UK, the Philippines and India) are equivalent to a Level 7 qualification on the New Zealand framework.
 Other nursing qualifications from these countries are equivalent to at least a Level 4.

 When assessing against the Health and Wellbeing qualifications we found that these overseas nursing qualifications do not meet the condition of the Level 4 qualification to consider, respect and honour the history of Māori as tangata whenua.
 So even though NZQA said they were equivalent to at least Level 4, they actually need to complete this missing requirement for the specific Health and Wellbeing qualification.
 They can do this through study at other education providers within New Zealand or through Careerforce by completing the two specified unit standards.